 AILabPage defines FinTech as “Technology applied to automate, make it smart (with the best analytics, AI and ML), a speed-up and secure financial system with its own standards chiefly used by financial institutions“.
 The financial institution here can be Banks, FinTechs or Mobile Financial Services, providers.

 ‘FinTech’ is a term arguably coined in the mid-1980s.
-If you look at the history it has relations since 1800 century.
-Between 1856-1966 finance and technology came together as a result first analogue financial technology was produced.
+If you look at history it has relations since 1800 century.
+Between 1856-1966 finance and technology came together as a result first analog financial technology was produced.
 Thereafter first trans-Atlantic cable.
 For the first two decades of use, perception is FinTech was primarily employed to describe “Back-end” banking technologies.
 It was assumed as tightly linked & coupled to back-office operations.

-In early 2000 the first digital bank was seen as almost all financial services institution participated in this game.
+In early 2000 the first digital bank was seen as almost all financial services institutions participated in this game.
 Global financial crises of 2008 gave tremendous challenges to the traditional method of Banking i.e only via bank thus independent FinTech startups got into the picture.
 2014 was the year of every day new FinTech startup.
-This is when we saw almost every big player, especially from non-financial services background, jumped into the FinTech market.
+This is when we saw almost every big player, especially from a non-financial services background, jumped into the FinTech market.
 All Payments and transactions went mobile.

-Companies coming in FinTech domain are startups founded with the purpose of disrupting incumbent financial systems and corporations that rely less on software but more on Banking as a Platform(Baap) and Banking as a Service(BaaS).
+Companies coming in the FinTech domain are startups founded with the purpose of disrupting incumbent financial systems and corporations that rely less on software but more on Banking as a Platform(Baap) and Banking as a Service(BaaS).